-The Market Access Group (MAG) conducted its first meeting in 2014 in Ningbo, China on 22 February.
-The MAG continued discussion on the expansion of the Information Technology Agreement (ITA), remanufacturing, initiatives under environmental goods, presentation by APEC Policy Support Unit (PSU) on non-tariff measures (NTMs) and also other initiatives related to market access.
-The MAG is also working closely with the APEC Business Advisory Council (ABAC) to garner more inputs from the business community.
+The Market Access Group (MAG) held its meetings twice in 2015 in Clark, Philippines on 1 February 2015 and in Cebu on 27 August 2015.
+MAG continued discussion on the WTO Agreement on Trade Facilitation (TFA), environmental goods list, expansion of the Information Technology Agreement (ITA), remanufacturing, presentation by APEC Policy Support Unit (PSU) on non-tariff measures (NTMs) and also other initiatives related to market access.
+MAG also appreciates contribution from the APEC Business Advisory Council (ABAC) on their support and connecting the linkages between MAG and the business community.

-Remanufacturing is a complete product recovery process that includes the repair, replacement and recovery of components for product reuse.
+Remanufacturing is a complete product recovery process that includes repair, replacement and recovery of components for product reuse.
 Industry representatives noted that remanufactured goods should be treated as equivalent to new products in member economies’ trade policies.
 Ministers agreed to facilitate trade in remanufactured goods by making existing and future measures applied to goods that are not newly-manufactured publicly available.
 The APEC Pathfinder Initiative on Facilitating Trade in Remanufactured Goods was incorporated into the 2011 APEC Ministerial Statement.
 As part of this Pathfinder Initiative, participating economies committed not to apply measures specifically concerning used goods to remanufactured goods.
+Eleven economies are now fully participating in the pathfinder which include Australia; Brunei Darussalam; Canada; Japan; Korea; Malaysia; New Zealand; the Philippines; Singapore; Chinese Taipei and the United States.
 MAG is also working on capacity building and transparency on remanufactured goods.

 Other Remanufacturing Deliverables: